Key Takeaways

 We collected food business insurance quotes from companies across states using a standardized business profile: two employees (three people total, including the owner), $150,000 annual payroll, $300,000 annual revenue and established business status.
 Coverage limits were $1 million per occurrence and $2 million aggregate for all types except BOP, which included these limits plus $5,000 business property coverage.

-This profile represents a typical small food business (restaurant, catering company, food truck or specialty food producer) requiring comprehensive coverage.
+This profile represents a typical small food business (restaurant, catering company, food truck or specialty food producer) that needs comprehensive coverage.
 We selected companies with national coverage and online quoting that serve the food industry.

 Food businesses operate in high-risk environments.
-Kitchen fires, slip-and-fall accidents and foodborne illness claims create liability exposure.
-Your insurance needs differ from general retail, as hot cooking equipment, knife injuries and food safety regulations require specific coverage.
+Kitchen fires, slip-and-fall accidents and foodborne illness claims create liability risks.
+Your insurance needs differ from general retail, as hot cooking equipment, knife injuries and food safety regulations need specific coverage.
 Our standardized profile shows what adequate protection costs across coverage types and providers, helping you avoid underinsurance.

 About Mark Fitzpatrick